bruhtus/bruhtus.github.io/content/posts/replacement-for-info-command.md

 Other than trying to configure `pinfo`, i might need to figure out what is the info documents is all about.
 This might be a new kind of documentation other than manpage that i can use (if the developer support it).
+Also, figure out about the character special file type.

 [^1]: [Stackexchange: The meaning of `c` in `crw-rw-rw-`](https://unix.stackexchange.com/a/568573)
 [^2]: [Stackexchange: Replacement for `info` command](https://unix.stackexchange.com/a/568573)